Can Retail Stores Videotape Their Dressing Rooms?

 This law would seem to outlaw any recording or capturing of anyone in a store dressing room.
 So how do businesses get away with filming customers in their changing rooms?

-Most states, including Illinois, are operating under a conditional requirement of the type and manner of the recording—meaning retailers are obligated to post a notice that you will be videotaped or monitored while using their dressing rooms.
+Most states, including Illinois, operate under a conditional requirement of the type and manner of the recording.
+This means retailers are obligated to post a notice that customers will be videotaped or monitored while using their dressing rooms.
 This is often called informed consent.
 If a customer wants to use a dressing room, they are consenting to being watched.

 Reports from the National Retail Federation and other organizations state that shoplifting costs business owners tens of billions of dollars annually.
 Clearly, stores use security systems to monitor dressing rooms to prevent theft.
 But penalties for video surveillance, taping—or even observing—for any purpose other than loss prevention range from fines to imprisonment for up to one year in jail.

-What Can I Do if I Suspect These Other Purposes Happening in a Store?
+What Can I Do if I Suspect Illicit Recording in a Store?

 If you suspect that you have been monitored by hidden cameras or surveillance cameras in a dressing room area for any purpose other than preventing theft and an invasion of privacy has occurred, you should contact a reputable personal injury attorney.